logikonline/ATAA/README.md

 1. Digital platforms employing algorithmic systems have become primary channels for public discourse and civic participation.
 2. The opacity of algorithmic systems poses risks to democratic processes, individual autonomy, and equitable access to information.
 3. Effective oversight of algorithmic systems requires established standards for transparency and accountability.
+4. International collaboration is critical to ensuring algorithmic systems align with democratic values and human rights globally.
-4. Protection of the public interest necessitates the creation of an independent regulatory body with appropriate oversight authority.
+5. Protection of the public interest necessitates the creation of an independent regulatory body with appropriate oversight authority.

 ### (b) Purpose
 The purposes of this Act are:

 1. To establish transparency requirements for algorithmic systems that significantly affect public discourse;
 2. To prevent discriminatory or manipulative uses of algorithmic systems;
-3. To protect individual rights in the digital public sphere; and
+3. To protect individual rights in the digital public sphere;
-4. To promote accountability in the development and deployment of algorithmic systems.
+4. To promote accountability in the development and deployment of algorithmic systems; and
+5. To foster international cooperation and align standards for algorithmic transparency.

 ---